How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 groupadd video

-1. Add new normal user named “user” and change his password
+1. Add new regular user named “user” and change his password

 useradd -m -g users -G wheel,audio,video,storage -s /bin/bash user